It's a Small World (Leave It to Beaver): Production

 "It's a Small World" was filmed with a single camera, in full screen black-and-white at Republic Studios and the Universal Studios backlot.
 Joe Connelly and Bob Mosher wrote the teleplay with Jerry Hopper directing the episode.
 Richard Lewis produced the episode.

 A number of actors who appeared in supporting roles in the pilot were later cast in recurring roles in the series.

 Diane Brewster appears as Miss Simms, a secretary, with Richard Deacon as Mr. Baxter, Miss Simms' boss.
 Brewster and Deacon would find roles in the series as Miss Canfield, Beaver's second grade teacher, and Fred Rutherford, Ward's co-worker and father of "Lumpy," Eddie Haskell's easily duped henchman/bully.
 Other cast members include Russ Thorson as Man with Milk Bottles, Leonard Bremen as Milk Bar Operator, Tim Graham as Doc, and Virginia Carroll as Nurse.

 After the series was picked up by CBS, Hugh Beaumont replaced Casey Adams as Ward Cleaver while the role of Wally went to Tony Dow after Sullivan experienced a growth spurt before the series' production.
+The character of Frankie Bennett became Eddie Haskell, portrayed by Ken Osmond, after Harry Shearer’s parents decided for Shearer not to continue.